Mercer County, Ohio: History

-In the mid to late 1800s Mercer county became home to many German immigrants, most of whom became farmers in the new world.
-Many of these German immigrants migrated from northwestern Germany.
+In the mid to late 1800s, Mercer County became home to many German immigrant farming families.
+Many of these German Americans had immigrated from northwestern Germany.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 473 sqmi, of which 462 sqmi is land and 11 sqmi (2.3%) is water.
 The entire county has an elevation difference of less than 300 feet.
 The highest point is on the southern county line at 1071 feet above sea level.
 This is in proximity to the head waters for the Wabash River.
 The lowest point in the county is 780 feet above sea level.
 This point is located on the northern county line where the St. Marys River crosses over.